OrnitOnGithub/lan-chatroom/README.md

 ```
 git clone https://github.com/ornitongithub/lan-chatroom
 ```
 in your terminal.
 You can also just click on `Code > Download zip` on GitHub if that's easier for you.
+However I'd recommend using git so that you can run the [update script](#updating)

 Open the folder you just downloaded or cloned.